imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/tails-os/why-use-tails-os.md

 - Comes equipped with default compression with strong encryption options, like .7z via AES (to use, simply right-click “Compress”.. .7z).

-- Contains enough browsing capability to run some basic HTML/JS offline Ethereum Tools
+- Contains enough browsing capability to run some basic HTML/JS offline Ethereum Tools.

 The Tails USB is also simple and cannot be written to once formatted when setup with the Tails Installer.